-At Wilkes University, Ph.D. in Nursing students begin to develop their research topic in the first semester of the program.
-This creates a foundation which subsequent courses can build upon to create a robust plan of research that can be implemented.
+At Wilkes University, PhD in Nursing students begin to develop their research topic in the first semester of the program.
+This creates a foundation that subsequent courses can build upon to create a robust plan of research that can be implemented.
 Students can complete their dissertation with the support of a dedicated chairperson and committee in three years.

 The chart illustrates the difference between these two programs at Wilkes University.

 A nurse with a DNP may work in a leadership role or a direct care role in a clinical setting such as a hospital.
 Nurses with a PhD in Nursing can also work in a clinical setting, such as a hospital, but their work typically focuses on examining and solving current patient or system problems through scientific research.

 What Can You Do with a PhD in Nursing?

 Having a PhD in Nursing qualifies a nurse to teach at an academic institution such as a college or university.
 There are a variety of teaching roles, including professor, associate professor and assistant professor.
 Currently, there is a national shortage of nursing faculty, which is causing nursing schools to turn away otherwise-qualified aspiring nurses.
 Nursing faculty are crucial in meeting the growing demand for nurses, as their availability determines how many nursing students can be taught each year.
 The more faculty, the more nurses can be trained and join the workforce.
 (Read on to learn more about the demand for nursing instructors.)

 Research and Leadership

 Nurses with a PhD in Nursing who want to conduct research or lead research teams can work in a number of different settings, including: